Ryren3/RSI-Optimization-on-AUD-USD-and-validation-on-EUR-USD-and-USD-JPY/README.md

 <img width="3554" height="795" alt="image" src="https://github.com/user-attachments/assets/09832578-2f52-4782-a353-c9451fef9e74" />
 Figure 3.1: The optimal action state in each action state.

 Fig 3.1 shows the optimal action in each RSI state, higher the Q-value for each state under each action more likely that action is more suited in that state.

-State 0-10 is the best state for buying, as shown with a high q-value of 0.06.
+The graph shows us that the  tate 0-10 is the best state for buying, as shown with a high q-value of 0.06.
+Selling is best at the state 60-70.

 ---